Mosque doubles as work haven to Israel's Bedouin women

 "We knew the families would not agree, so the head of the local council and Rayan came up with the idea of the mosque," said Naifa al-Nabari, Rayan's women's vocational coordinator.

-Bezeq now employs 75 Bedouin women in the call center and plans to expand the scheme, the success of which has prompted more women to apply for places.
+Bezeq now employs 75 Bedouin women in the call centre and plans to expand the scheme, the success of which has prompted more women to apply for places.

 POOR MINORITY